alienatiz/TMS-AutoCrawler/README.md

 # TMS-AutoCrawler
 [![Cleansys](https://cleansys.or.kr/images/common/logo.png)](https://cleansys.or.kr/)
-Python bot for crawling data from TMS OpenAPI of Cleansys automatically.
+Python bot for crawling data from TMS OpenAPI of CleanSYS automatically.
 You can set the scheduled time the bot will be started and, also change the time scheduled for bot.

 # Features